kubernetes/community/communication/contributor-comms/role-handbooks/council.md

 Requirements:

 - Member of the [Kubernetes GitHub Org]
-- [Reviewer] in the marketing team folder
+- [Reviewer] in the contributor-comms folder
 - Shadowed under a lead in any role on the team for 6 months total (could be a combination of roles during that time period)

 #### Expected Time Investment